OC

 • Node.js 18+ for npm install or building from source.

-For the developer programme, enforcer apps, and tokens, see the Developer Guide and Airlock Apps.
+For enterprise deployment, enforcer apps, and tokens, see the Developer Guide and Airlock Apps.

 1. Install the plugin